Wat Phanan Choeng: Large Buddha statue

-The large wihan, the highest building within the temple complex, houses an immense gilded 19 meter high seated Buddha from 1334 CE.
-This highly revered Buddha statue is called Luang Pho Tho (หลวงพ่อโต) by Thais, and Sam Pao Kong (ซำเปากง) by Thai-Chinese.
-The statue is regarded as a guardian for mariners.
-Allegedly, prior to the destruction of Ayutthaya by the Burmese in 1767 CE, "tears flowed from the sacred eyes to the sacred navel".
-The statue has been restored several times in history.
-King Mongkut named the statue Phra Puttha Thrai Ratana Nayok after its restoration in 1854 CE.

 Visit by Zheng He

 The temple was visited in 1407 CE by Zheng He, a Chinese Muslim eunuch admiral from Yunnan who leading his second Ming imperial voyage.
 He bestowed gifts upon the temple in a great ceremony that included Siamese royal participation, and is today remembered by Thai-Chinese visitors who still visit the temple in his honour.

 Toponymy

+Statue of Chao Mae Soi Dok Mak within her dedicated shrine.

 Its name Phanan Choeng has two origins.
-The first, the legend of princess Soi Dok Mak, legendarily the Chinese emperor gave his daughter, princess Soi Dok Mak (เจ้าหญิงสร้อยดอกหมาก), to prince Sai Nam Pheung (เจ้าชายสายน้ำผึ้ง).
+The first is the legend of princess Soi Dok Mak.
+In it the Chinese emperor gives his daughter, princess Soi Dok Mak (เจ้าหญิงสร้อยดอกหมาก), to prince Sai Nam Pheung (เจ้าชายสายน้ำผึ้ง).
 The emperor sent the princess by the beautifully decorated junk to Ayutthaya.
-After the ship landed, it appeared prince Sai Nam Pheung did not send anyone to welcome her, so she was disappointed but he teased her saying "if you don't want to get out the ship, stay there" then the princess held her breath to dead.
+After the ship landed, it appeared prince Sai Nam Pheung did not send anyone to welcome her, so she was disappointed but he teased her saying "if you don't want to get out the ship, stay there" then the princess held her breath until she died.
 Prince Sai Nam Pheung was in mourning and ordered workers to build a shrine as a remembrance of his beloved Soi Dok Mak.
 Locals believe that the legend may be the origin of the temple which is derived from Pra Nang Long Choeng (พระนางลองเชิง, "Her Majesty took a stance").
-Today, a shrine dedicated to her is built at the end of the temple.
+Today, a shrine dedicated to her stands at the end of the temple.
+Baker and Pasuk record the same tradition in a form that attaches it to the Buddha image, which they say was erected at the princess's cremation site and became a place of pilgrimage for Chinese traders.
 The shrine is a place where one can ask for blessings, especially in matters of love and career.

 Historically, the name Phanan Choeng derived from the Khmer, Phanaeng means "overlap" or "interlace" and Choeng means "foot", overall meaning refers to the Luang Pho Tho's cross-legged posture.